 You would’ve had the one page for your services, no matter how many services you offered.
 So, say you had 20 services.
 You’d have those 20 services listed down the page, kind of like in a word document.
 There’d be no pictures, it’d be close to full screen width, honestly it’d be so tacky.
 That’s where UX Design comes in!
 We now know users are less likely to read huge blocks of text, they don’t like scrolling to find what they’re looking for, they don’t like not having images between chunks of text.
 We’d design a page for each different service, or group them together so that four services were together on a page (at the maximum).
 There’d be a dropdown menu.
 There’d be text in paragraphs of 150 words or less, there’d be broken-up copy with lots of images.
 Designing for User Experience all about catering to both what your user wants to see, and what they expect to see.

 The end result?

-The end result of incorporating UX into web design is a fully functioning website that works like it’s built for a purpose.
+The end result of working UX into web design is creating a fully functioning website that works as if it’s built for a purpose.
 Because it is.
 You’ll have a website that follows a structure and flows in a natural pattern.
-The design is relevant (it’s not a pink and purple website representing an engineering firm), it’s easy to navigate through the website and all of the content is accessible and organised.
+The design is relevant to the industry and the target audience.
+It’s simple to navigate through the website and all of the content is accessible and organised.
 It’s a web design utopia and it’s glorious.